aldryn/aldryn-boilerplate-bootstrap3/docs/structure/index.rst

 .. note::

     This section covers naming conventions for folders and sub-directories.
 The correct placing of files is imperative for a common shared structure.
-Follow those guidelines closely to ensure correct file placements.
+It is simpler to find code when you know where to look.

 .. toctree::
     :maxdepth: 2